o-sam-o/onbox/README.md

 __Step 8: Start the app and background processor__

-Web Server:
+_Web Server:_
-The correct way to to install Passenger.
+The correct way is to install Passenger.
 Instructions: [http://www.modrails.com/install.html](http://www.modrails.com/install.html)

 The easy way is to use mongrel